Adamskoullos/TraderDashboards/README.md

     - [X] **Solution** I had altered the styling when floating the ul to the right, After undoing these changes the collapsed menu worked again.
 - **Bug:** All of a sudden all the style for all charts on all pages stopped working and was not visible in the dev tools.
     - [X] **Solution** I had accidentally deleted a closing squiggly bracket when writing comments and this broke the below styles for the class="charts"
+- **Bug:** Home page - YouTube iframe overlapping content below, in a big way.
+    - [X] **Solution** I ended up using media querries and using large amounts of margin-top for the below content.
+    This doesnt feel like it should be the best solution but this has allowed me to manage the overlapping issue instead of actually fixing it.
+The home screen is fully responsive now.

 ##  HTML & CSS Testing